 Let your kids help make these colorful beauties!

 If your kids have never had spring rolls, they will be more inclined to taste them if they get to choose what goes inside.
 Older kids can even wrap their own.
-Just be prepared to give it a few goes, just like with making Swedish gingersnaps, it takes a little practice and patience to get the hang of it.
+Just be prepared to give it a few goes, just like with making Swedish gingersnaps, it takes a little practice and patience to get the hang of making spring rolls.

-My older son liked the spring rolls.
+My older son loved these.
 He dipped them into teriyaki sauce since he doesn’t like peanut butter.
-My younger son thought they were ok but preferred to eat his deconstructed–basically just eating the veggies that he liked without the wrap!
+My younger son thought they were “ok” but preferred to eat his deconstructed–basically just eating the veggies that he liked without the wrap!
 Fine with me!